 Despite advancements in modeling the statistics of human pose, reliable inference remains a challenge.
 Articulated pose models represent the orientation of parts by their relative displacement and rotations.
 These representations result in highdimensional energy minimization problems for which existing methods can often prove unreliable.
 The PS model, for example, expresses energy in terms of local potentials for each part which encode image evidence, and pairwise spring-like potentials that constrain deformations between neighboring parts.
-This minimization is non-trivial and Felzenszwalb and Huttenlocher [50] suggest a dynamic programming approach based on a discretized state-space.
-Variations on the basic PS model with discrete max-product are numerous [8, 24, 48, 133, 134], and in particular Yang and Ramanan [176] have produced state-of-the-art results on one evaluation by learning a mixture representation of part likelihoods.
+This minimization is non-trivial and Felzenszwalb and Huttenlocher [51] suggest a dynamic programming approach based on a discretized state-space.
+Variations on the basic PS model with discrete max-product are numerous [8, 25, 49, 134, 135], and in particular Yang and Ramanan [178] have produced state-of-the-art results on one evaluation by learning a mixture representation of part likelihoods.

-Building on the DS model of Zuffi et al. [187] we express human pose estimation as a continuous energy minimization.
+Building on the DS model of Zuffi et al. [189] we express human pose estimation as a continuous energy minimization in Chapter 3.
 By also modeling shape variation the problem size is drastically increased, further necessitating inference which can reliably operate in a high-dimensional continuous space.